clusteratlas/awesome-cloud4gamedevs-part-1/README.md

 ### The Cloud is intended not only for developers; but most importantly for end-users, too.

-> As a Game Developer, the best solutions come out when you're putting your end-users first - end-users which are your players.
-It works wonders when you're asking yourself:
+> As a Game Developer, the best solutions come out when you're putting your end-users first, which are your players.

+> It works wonders when you're asking yourself:

 - Which of these things can help me reduce the lag and/or the latency?
 - Which of these things can help me provide players in another continent a better gaming experience?